 to remove it.
 If the wall is textured, sand it down.

 Size the wall.
 Sizing means rolling on diluted wallpaper paste.
-It forms a barrier between the wall and the new paper or vinyl making for easy removal in the future.
+It forms a barrier between the wall and the new paper or vinyl making for easy removal in the future; you or a future occupant will thank you.

 Use a Plumb Bob for the First Drop